 Unfortunately, these AV fistulas and grafts can become clogged or narrowed over time making HD difficult or impossible.
 Just like a car, AV fistulas and grafts require routine maintenance to ensure long-term usage.

-Washington Hospital offers another option for patients with dialysis access problems called the HeRO graft device.
+Washington Health offers another option for patients with dialysis access problems called the HeRO graft device.
 The HeRO Graft (Hemodialysis Reliable Outflow) is a fully subcutaneous AV access solution clinically proven to maintain long-term access for hemodialysis patients with central venous stenosis.
 Our surgeons have inserted more HeRO graft devices than any other local hospital.

 If you have been newly diagnosed with ESRD or have been on dialysis using a catheter, speak to your primary doctor or Nephrologist about a referral to one of our Vascular Surgeons to discuss your surgical HD access options.